processone/tsung/docs/conf-sessions.rst

 * connect (to a given path)
-* message (send message to server, add a attribute 'ack' to specify whether tsung should wait for a response)
+* message (send message to server, add a attribute 'ack' to specify whether Tsung should wait for a response)
 * close